Friday, August 20, 2010

 Pittsburgh's All-Time Baseball Team

 1B James "Ripper" Collins of Altoona.
-A rookie with the St. Louis Cardinals when they won the 1931 World Series, led the National League in games, home runs, total bases and slugging in their 1934 World Championship "Gashouse Gang" season.
-Appeared in 3 All-Star Games and 3 World Series, also going to the 1938 edition with the Chicago Cubs.
-Only played 8 full seasons (debuting at 27 and only playing one after 34), but a .296 lifetime hitter, OPS+ 126.
+A rookie with the St. Louis Cardinals when they won the 1931 World Series, he led the National League in games, home runs, total bases and slugging in their 1934 World Championship "Gashouse Gang" season.
+He appeared in 3 All-Star Games and 3 World Series, also going to the 1938 edition with the Chicago Cubs.
+He only played 8 full seasons (debuting at 27 and only playing one after 34), but was a .296 lifetime hitter, OPS+ 126.

-SS Bobby Wallace of Pittsburgh.
-Reached the majors in 1894 and played until 1918.
-How long ago was that?
-So long ago that he played for a Cleveland team in the National League (the Spiders) and a St. Louis team in the American League (the Browns).
-A great fielder by the standards of his time, and hit .300 and drove in 100 runs twice each.
-Collected 2,309 hits including 391 doubles and 143 triples.
-Wasn’t a bad pitcher, either.
-In fact, of all players in the Hall of Fame who played at least half their careers in the 20th Century, he made more mound appearances than anybody not usually thought of as a pitcher except Babe Ruth, 57.
-Went 12-14 for the 1895 Spiders (with Cy Young also in the rotation, and they beat the original Baltimore Orioles in a postseason series for the Temple Cup – more an equivalent to English soccer's FA Cup than any "world championship”) and 10-7 for the 1896 edition (which played the Orioles in the Temple Cup again, but lost).
-In the Hall of Fame.
+He wasn't a bad pitcher, either.
+In fact, of all players in the Hall of Fame who played at least half of their careers in the 20th Century, he made more mound appearances than anybody not usually thought of as a pitcher except Babe Ruth, 57.
+He went 12-14 for the 1895 Spiders (with Cy Young also in the rotation, and they beat the original Baltimore Orioles in a postseason series for the Temple Cup – more an equivalent to English soccer's FA Cup than any "world championship"”) and 10-7 for the 1896 edition (which played the Orioles in the Temple Cup again, but lost).
+He is in the Hall of Fame.

 Allen took his passion for racehorses in a positive direction, training them, and returned to the Phillies in a front-office capacity, and remains with them today.
 Some people believe he should be in the Hall.
 Many have squelched the notion that he was underachieving and divisive, including Hall-of-Fame teammates Goose Gossage and Mike Schmidt, and former managers Red Schoendienst, Chuck Tanner and, shortly before his death, Gene Mauch.
 Both the Philadelphia Baseball Wall of Fame (at Citizens Bank Park) and the Chicagoland Sports Hall of Fame (at Hawthorne Race Course) have inducted him.